Gajol/IT-Notes/Notes/Git/Git.md

 git Clone Fetch Pull push
 : [Medium Git clone](https://1drv.ms/b/s!AkwXSmFk-_xpge0PfSj2vBcejizhMQ?e=enF18t)

 git Personal Access Token
 : git config --global credential.helper manager
 The first time you are pushing to a repo, a popup will ask for your credentials: username and your PAT.
 The next time, it won't ask, and reuse directly that PAT, which remains stored securely in your Credential Manager.
 ([Stackoverflow](https://stackoverflow.com/questions/46645843/where-to-store-the-personal-access-token-from-github))

-- [Caching GitHub creditials in Git](https://docs.github.com/en/get-started/getting-started-with-git/caching-your-github-credentials-in-git).
+- [Caching GitHub credentials in Git](https://docs.github.com/en/get-started/getting-started-with-git/caching-your-github-credentials-in-git).
 Can use github cli (need to install gh), or, use Git Credential Management (GCM).
 For GCM:
 1. need to install git
 2. [install and configure GCM](https://github.com/GitCredentialManager/git-credential-manager#linux-install-instructions)
 3. configure git to use GCM - see [GCM Linux](https://github.com/GitCredentialManager/git-credential-manager/blob/main/docs/credstores.md) - options change based on credentials store you choose